-Florida No-fault Divorce
+Florida No Fault Divorce

 I’ve written about no fault divorce before.
 No-fault laws are the result of trying to change the way divorces played out in court.
-In Florida no fault laws have reduced the number of feuding couples who felt the need to resort to distorted facts, lies, and the need to focus the trial on who did what to whom.
+In Florida no fault laws have reduced the number of feuding couples who felt the need to resort to distorted facts, lies, and to focus the trial on who did what to whom.

 The only ground you need to file for divorce in Florida is to prove your marriage is “irretrievably broken.”
 Additionally, the mental incapacity of one of the parties, where the party was adjudged incapacitated for the prior three year, is another avenue.

-The New York Times article is here.
+The People article is here.